 So what makes a security officer different than a security guard?
 How many people will walk through a dark warehouse filled with chemicals that could literally kill them if they spilled or were inhaled?
 Officers do it as part of their duties and don’t think twice about it.
 Why?
 Because it’s their job, and it has to be done.

 Modern security officers are, at the very least, high school graduates.
-In a few cases, they have college degrees or studies behind them.
+In a few cases, they have college degrees or additional studies behind them.
 They are intelligent, street smart, capable of thinking proactively, and they handle crisis situations regularly.
 They are taught to use their heads to defuse a situation instead of a .38.
 The days of warm body posts, when anyone who could fill a uniform was put at a post, are long gone.
+To be successful as an officer nowadays, you must possess key characteristics to set yourself apart from the rest.

 They want to improve themselves, even if most managers don’t want to believe it.
 They will read security magazines, if offered, and they want additional training, whether the company offers it or not.
 They keep their pants around their waist, not their butts.
 Their shoes are shined, uniforms complete, and you can’t tell what they had for lunch by looking at their shirt.
 And because much more is expected of them, they are more alert and observant.